cslysy/cslysy.github.io/_posts/2016-05-15-one-time-variable.markdown

 disqus: true
 ---
 We as a programmers tend to complicate things.
 A lot and very often.
 There are so many aspects of our job when we gets blinded and do the unnecessary things here and there.
 This activities introduces complication, distraction and absurdity.
 For this reason, I decided to start with "Do not complicate" series.
-First of all, Im aware that some topics, if not the most, are very basic so please do not call me [Captain Obvious][captain-obvious], just read on and find out that despite it's simplicity so many programmers makes that fundamental mistakes again and again, including myself.
+First of all, Im aware that some topics, if not the most, are very basic so please do not call me [Captain Obvious][captain-obvious], just read on and find out that despite its simplicity so many programmers makes that fundamental mistakes again and again, including myself.

 In this post I would like to cover one-time variables topic.
-By one-time variable I mean variable that is used only one time after its declaration.
+By one-time variable I mean variable that is used only once after its declaration.

 Here it is: